The Blog

 Precision Medicine at Gingko: studies in the "N of 1"

 From early in clinical training, Traditional Chinese medicine (TCM) demonstrated patient-specific care.
 One symptom has a myriad of physiological etiologies, endemic to each person.
-Rarely is there a common mechanism for a shared symptom.
+Rarely is there a common mechanism for a common symptom.
 Layers of educational pursuit and decades of patient interaction later, one commonality has rung true: There is nothing as effective clinically as the "N of 1" study.

 Read More